bumbu/IpManager/README.md

 Simple application that stores and has ability to change IPv4 network settings.
 ![Application screen](https://github.com/bumbu/IpManager/blob/master/images/screen.png?raw=true)

-## Build and run
+## Prerequisites

-* I use VisualStudio 2010
+* VisualStudio 2010
-* Application uses .NET 4.0
+* .NET 4.0

+## How to run

+* Clone the repository and open the Visual Studio solution
-* Rename `settings.json.sample` to `settings.json` and place in same folder with application
+* Rename `settings.json.sample` to `settings.json` and place in the same folder with application
-* Run application as administator if you want to be able to change network settings
+* Build and run _(run as administator in order to be able to change network settings)_

 ## ToDo